-Narration is really the backbone of the Charlotte Mason philosophy.
+Narration is really the backbone of the Charlotte Mason philosophy, and a major tenet of the Build Your Library curriculum.
 At it’s core, narration is simply telling back what you read or heard.
 It is a way to sharpen listening skills.
 Narration takes the place of reading comprehension and tests – you no longer need a list of questions to see if your child was listening or focusing on what they read.
 So, for example, I might read an Aesop Fable to my child and then ask them to retell it in their own words.
 For a very young child (I believe Charlotte Mason didn’t begin narrations until a child was 6 years old), this sort of retelling is enough.

 Read a short story, or a brief excerpt from a longer story, and then ask the child to tell back what they heard.
 A few short sentences is enough for you to gauge if they were listening and if they were able to comprehend the story.
 For a child who is new to the idea of narration, the first few times they might need some assistance – maybe ask them about a specific part of the story or write a list of key words from the reading on a white board to help them stay focused.
 It is important to remind them to use their own words – narration should not be the same as memorizing the story.
 They need to learn to take something and make it their own.

 Narration is also the beginning of composition.
 When you read a book, or watch a movie, your instinct is to talk to someone about it.
 You might even write a review or take part in a book club.
 This is a form of narration.
 Children need to talk about things – narrating comes naturally to them.
 Between the ages of 6-10, narrations can and should be mostly oral.
 Around the age of 10, or when their writing skills are becoming stronger they should start writing their narrations down.
 In the beginning, it will be very brief – where they can talk for 15 minutes straight about a book they just read, when asked to write they may reduce it to 3 sentences.